Explore Purcellville Craft Beverages

 Settled in 1764 and named Purcellville in 1853 after shop owner Valentine Purcell, this bustling Blue Ridge foothills settlement still has somewhat of a frontier feel to it, the low-slung buildings of downtown reminiscent of a western film set.
 While it’s an excellent departure point for the wineries and breweries of the surrounding countryside, you don’t have to leave town to try sublime hand-crafted beverages.

 In a red brick warehouse that once housed a Buick dealership, you’ll find Becky and Scott Harris’s Catoctin Creek Distilling Company, the first Loudoun distillery since Prohibition.
 Today, their award-winning ryes are sold the world over, and Becky is arguably the leading female whiskey maker in America.
-Buy bottles of bourbon, brandy, gin, and flagship Roundstone Rye and make sure to try a sampler cocktail at the bar, its horseshoe counter reminiscent of a western saloon.
+Buy bottles of whiskey, brandy, gin, and flagship Roundstone Rye and make sure to try a sampler cocktail at the bar, its horseshoe counter reminiscent of a western saloon.

 Half a mile north is esoteric nano-brewery Adroit Theory, its sunny patio the perfect place to sample boundary-defying, barrel-aged IPA’s, fruited sours and stouts.
 An ale named T/P/D - The Perfect Drug – is inspired by absinthe and contains wormwood and black licorice.

 In a commercial precinct on the eastern side of downtown is the aptly named Belly Love, the bowling alley-sized brewery of Tolga Baki where the innovative menu includes the kaleidoscopic “Duke”, a purple-hued Belgian triple brewed with orange peel and blue starflower petals that changes color from purple to red and orange when held up to the light.